Gold Coast Beach Safety

 5) Marine Creatures

 When swimming in the great oceans of the Gold Coast, you may see whales, dolphins, stingrays, fish, and very rarely maybe a shark.
-For the safety of swimmers, the Queensland Department of Agriculture and Fisheries implements a shark control program along our Gold Coast beaches.
+For the safety of swimmers, the Queensland Department of Agriculture and Fisheries implements a shark control program along our Gold Coast beach.
 Shark control equipment is set up on beaches patrolled by lifesavers or lifeguards.

 - The equipment consists of drum lines and nets.